Steve Bamford

 Either side of Oak Hill, Y.E.
 Yang (2009), Martin Kaymer (2010), Keegan Bradley (2012), Jason Day (2015), Jimmy Walker (2016) and Justin Thomas (2017) have, like Dufner, all captured first-time Majors.
 All can hit the ball a long way, as can Rory McIlroy (winner at both Kiawah Island in 2012 and Valhalla in 2014), Brooks Koepka who drove the field into submission at both Bellerive (2018) and Bethpage Black (2019), plus Phil Mickelson (2021) who despite being the wrong side of 50 years of age, averaged 313 yards off the tee when winning at Kiawah Island in 2021.

-Fast forward to recent years and Justin Thomas won his 2nd PGA Championship at Southern Hills in 2022, averaging the mere matter of 321 yards off the tee.
+Fast forward to recent years and Justin Thomas won his 2nd PGA Championship at Southern Hills in 2022, averaging the mere matter of 321 yards from off the tee.
 2023 saw a return to an extended East Course at Oak Hill upon which Brooks Koepka averaged 319 yards when capturing his third PGA Championship.
+Last year saw Xander Schauffele capture his first Major, in doing so driving the ball an average 310 yards off the tee at a soft Valhalla which had been drenched by rain in the build-up.

 As we expected, 2020 proved slightly different with the tighter 7,200 yard, Par 70 at TPC Harding Park falling to another Major first-timer in the form of Collin Morikawa.
 Now you can’t classify Morikawa as a ‘bomber’, but averaging 297 yards off the tee and in the top 80 for ‘Driving Distance – All Drives’ across 2020, Collin is certainly no slouch from off the tee.